kuzzleio/documentation-old/api-reference/source/includes/_collectionController.md

 }
 ```

-Check if a collection exists in Kuzzle database storage layer.
+Checks if a collection exists in Kuzzle database storage layer.

 ## getMapping